okraits/breasy/README.md

 ### Features (currently implemented)

 - fast startup and browsing, light on system resources
+- slim userinterface with tabs
-- provide an URL to load as a commandline argument or enter one in the location bar
+- opens an URL provided as a commandline argument or entered in the location bar
 - keybindings similar to Firefox
 - search the current page
 - content zoom